M-Osky/dataset_fixer/old/readme.md

   - refmap_maker.pl is not a module of dataset_fixer
-  It is a script to make multiple ref_map submission files with different parameters After populations (Stacks) finishes it will automatically run dataset_fixer
+  It is a script to make multiple ref_map submission files with different parameters

 # Whole info